Muddy’s bang-up-to-date guide to Newbury

 Newbury’s biggest star?
 No, Carson it’s not you or the Earl of Grantham’s labradors (they come a close second though) – Highclere Castle takes the crown.
 It was pretty famous before its TV and film debut, as the ancestral home of Howard Carter (5th Earl of Carnarvon) who discovered the tomb of Tutankhamun in 1922.
 Now the 8th Earl and Countess of Carnarvon open their home to coach loads of tourists who come to experience a bit of real life of Downton magic.
 Some may even nod enthusiastically at the Capability Brown gardens.

 Keeping is simple and free (I know, a rarity), Victoria Park has an impressive skate park that has a deep bowl, a pocket bowl, tombstone, flat bank, jersey barrier, quarter pipe, brick half penny, manny pad, curved ledge, gap and much more.
-For littlies, there’s a playgound and boating lake in the park.
+For littlies, there’s a playground and boating lake in the park.
+Work is also being completed on a miniature golf course so watch this space.

 If you’re after outdoorsy, you’re also minutes from the countryside and Bucklebury Farm.
 Littlies will love the deer safari, animals, giant slide and chance to run free range.
 Drop your adrenaline junkies off at Bedlam Paint Ball where they can live their war games dream.